getpawprint/slate/source/includes/_intake.md

-bookings.appointment.reason | string? | More details about why this appointment is being made bookings.note | string? | Note to the vets. signature | string | Base64 encoded signature of the user's consent.
+bookings.appointment.reason | string? | More details about why this appointment is being made bookings.note | string? | Note to the vets. signature | string | Base64 encoded signature of the user's consent. appointment_request | object? | Appointment request object; this is exclusively for sending to the vet and does not affect the intake in any way. appointment_request.date | string? | Date portion of the appointment, e.g. "2019-07-20". appointment_request.times | string[]? | Array of requested times; these are passed through the backend and sent to the vet directly. appointment_request.type | string? | Broad category; see `appointment_type` table in database appointment_request.reason | string? | More details about why this appointment is being made

 ## Update pet profile pic (user)
 > Request example